-Are you ready to lighten up?
-In his seminal book, Forgiveness Is a Choice, Robert Enright, Ph.D., co-founder of the International Forgiveness Institute in Madison, Wisconsin, and a professor at the University of Wisconsin-Madison, divides the process of forgiveness into four steps:
+So are you ready to lighten up?
+In his seminal book, Forgiveness Is a Choice, Robert Enright, Ph.D., co-founder of the International Forgiveness Institute and a professor at the University of Wisconsin-Madison, divides the process of forgiveness into four steps:

 Be honest with yourself about your anger and hurt, and assess the full damage the injustice has caused in your life.
 If a parent made you feel inadequate growing up, does your self-esteem still suffer?
 Do you look for love and validation in unhealthy ways?

-You must make the conscious decision to forgive your injurers, as Enright calls them, and give up any vengeful behaviors on your part.
-If a co-worker once stole an idea, say, and you’ve been denying him or her credit on other projects ever since, it’s time to change your tactic.
+You must make the conscious decision to forgive your “injurers,” as Enright calls them, and give up any vengeful behaviors on your part.
+If, for example, a coworker once stole an idea and you’ve been denying them credit on other projects ever since, it’s time to change your tactic.
 The negativity and anger you cling to won’t do you any good in the long run, Enright says.

 It takes effort to understand and empathize with someone who has hurt you.
 Enright suggests asking yourself a few questions: What was life like for this person while growing up?
-What psychological wounds might he or she be nursing?
-What extra pressures or stresses was the person experiencing at the time he or she offended you?
+What psychological wounds might they be nursing?
+What extra pressure or stress was the person experiencing at the time they offended you?
 Then think of a small gift you could offer this person.
-It might be a smile, a handshake, a returned phone call or simply more tolerance the next time you are with him or her.
+It might be a smile, a handshake, a returned phone call or simply more tolerance the next time you are with them.
 Keep in mind, though, that forgiveness and reconciliation are not the same.
-If you were or are in an abusive relationship of any kind, your forgiveness can and should come from afar.
+If you were or are in an abusive relationship of any kind, for example, your forgiveness can and should come from afar.